19hours/sg-statutes/Acts/Road Traffic Act.md

 (6) Where a person is disqualified by an order of a court from holding or obtaining a driving licence for such period of time as may be specified in the order, every point awarded against him under the rules made under subsection (2) shall thereupon be cancelled.

-(7) Where a holder of a valid driving licence commits on a single occasion more than one offence under this Act, points shall be awarded against him only for the offence committed by him and in respect of which the largest number of points may be awarded against a person.
+(7) Where a holder of a valid driving licence commits on a single occasion more than one offence under this Act or the rules, points shall be awarded against him only for the offence committed by him and in respect of which the largest number of points may be awarded against a person.

+[Act 10 of 2017 wef 20/06/2017]

-(8) For the purposes of this section, a person shall be deemed to have committed an offence under this Act if he pays the prescribed penalty for that offence under section 132.
+(8) For the purposes of this section, a person shall be deemed to have committed an offence under this Act or the rules if he pays the prescribed penalty for that offence under section 132.

+[Act 10 of 2017 wef 20/06/2017]

 (9) In addition to the power conferred on the Deputy Commissioner of Police by subsection (1), if a person who holds a driving licence —

-(a) fails to comply with any process of court issued against him in respect of any offence committed by him under this Act or any written law specified in Part II of the First Schedule; or
+(a) fails to comply with any process of court issued against him in respect of any offence committed by him under this Act or the rules or any written law specified in Part II of the First Schedule; or

+[Act 10 of 2017 wef 20/06/2017]

-(b) is arrested under a warrant of court in connection with an offence under this Act or any written law specified in Part II of the First Schedule and the offence has not been tried and determined by the court,
+(b) is arrested under a warrant of court in connection with an offence under this Act or the rules or any written law specified in Part II of the First Schedule and the offence has not been tried and determined by the court,

+[Act 10 of 2017 wef 20/06/2017]

 the Deputy Commissioner of Police may, as he thinks fit, suspend the driving licence held by that person until he is satisfied that that person has complied with the process of court referred to in paragraph (a) or until the offence referred to in paragraph (b) has been tried and determined by the court, as the case may be.